The squamous epithelial cell-specific proteome

-As shown in Table 1, 283 genes are elevated in basal squamous epithelial cells compared to other cell types.
+As shown in Table 1, 355 genes are elevated in basal squamous epithelial cells compared to other cell types.
 Basal squamous epithelial cells are stem cells in the basal layer of stratified squamous epithelia, found in proximal digestive tissues such as the esophagus.
 They are highly proliferative and responsible for the renewal of the layers of squamous epithelial cells above.
-One protein expressed in the basal layer is calpain small subunit 2 (CAPNS2), which catalyzes the proteolytic breakdown of cytoskeletal structures in order to remodel the shape of the cell, an important process during the differentiation of cuboidal-shaped basal cells into squamous-shaped cells in the superficial epithelial layers.
-Keratin 15 (KRT15) is an intermediate filament protein that belongs to the keratin family of proteins and is involved in keeping the structural integrity of the basal cells.
-Mutations in KRT15 are associated with the Kindler syndrome, an autosomal recessive skin disease that leads to very fragile skin that blisters easily.
+One protein expressed in the basal layer is Tumor protein p73 (TP73), which is a transcription factor participating in the apototic response to DNA damage.
+Cadherin 3 (CDH3) is a calcium dependent cell adhesion protein from the cadherin family.
+CDH3 helps to support epithelial cell layers by interacting in a homophilic manner anchoring the cells together.

 Squamous epithelial cells

-As shown in Table 1, 357 genes are elevated in squamous epithelial cells compared to other cell types.
+As shown in Table 1, 415 genes are elevated in squamous epithelial cells compared to other cell types.
 Squamous epithelial cells make up the bulk of cells in stratified squamous epithelia.
 Multiple layers of these flat cells are found superficial to the basal cell layer, where they are undergoing a differentiation process of cornification on their way towards the luminal surface.
-Serine peptidase inhibitor Kazal type 5 (SPINK5) and 7(SPINK7), as well as alpha-2-macroglobulin like 1 (A2ML1) encodes proteinase inhibitor proteins with elevated expression in squamous epithelial cells.
-These proteins have been found to be associated with negative regulation of epithelial defence responses as well as desquamation (shedding of the superficial layers of the epithelium).
-Cornulin (CRNN) is a rather uncharacterized calcium-binding protein with highly specific cytoplasmic expression in squamous epithelia that has been found to be associated with the immune response and differentiation of squamous epithelial cells.
+One example of a gene with enriched expression in squamous epithelial cells is SEPTIN5, which has a function in cytoskeletal organization and an important part of cytokinesis.
+Another example is serpin family B member 5 (SERPINB5), a serine-type endopeptidase inhibitor.
+SERPINB5 is predicted to having an effect on several processes including extracellular matrix organization and regulation of epithelial cell proliferation.

 Other squamous epithelial cells